ipython/ipython/docs/source/whatsnew/development.rst

   :command:`pygmentize` command from the `Pygments <http://pygments.org/>`_ project.
   If you need to keep the exact output of :command:`pycolor`, you can still use ``python -m IPython.utils.PyColorize foo.py``.

+* :mod:`IPython.lib.irunner` and its command-line entry point have been removed.
+  It had fallen out of use long ago.

+* The ``input_prefilter`` hook has been removed, as it was never actually used by the code.
+The input transformer system offers much more powerful APIs to work with input code.
+See :doc:`/config/inputtransforms` for details.

 ..
 DO NOT EDIT THIS LINE BEFORE RELEASE.
 INCOMPAT INSERTION POINT.